williamFalcon/DeepRLHacks/README.md

     - Don't spend your whole day watching your code spit out numbers.
     - Launch experiments on cloud services and analyze results.
     - Frameworks to track experiments and results:
-      - Mostly uses iPython notebooks.
+      - Mostly use iPython notebooks.
       - DBs seem unnecessary to store results.